 As we get to know one another and work together, I may recommend that we make changes to the frequency of our sessions to best make use of our time together.
 Meeting 4 or 5 times a week on a couch with a psychoanalyst is traditionally considered psychoanalysis.
 Psychoanalysis is a mode through which psychoanalysts help people achieve deep and long-lasting changes.
 Regardless of how often we meet or if we make use of the couch, it is the type of understanding that an analyst offers that is likely to help when other therapies have not.
 Psychoanalytically-trained therapists tend to have a greater appreciation that human beings are embedded in a human world with a life history, not a collection of symptoms or problems of biology.
-Certain behaviors that are referred to as “symptoms” are ways we try to keep a sense of self alive and whole particularly in the face of traumatizing or re-traumatizing events; they are indicators that we are struggling to maintain balance within ourselves and our relationships.
+Certain behaviors that are often referred to as “symptoms” are ways we try to keep a sense of self alive and whole particularly in the face of traumatizing or re-traumatizing events; they are indicators that we are struggling to maintain balance within ourselves and our relationships.
 The process of therapy can assist you in retaining that balance, and in finding freedom to respond to life with flexibility and compassion for yourself and others.

 Child and Adolescent Treatment

 Child therapy aims to provide a treatment environment that is warm and welcoming, that encourages imagination and self-expression, and that gives children a separate, safe, and supportive space for processing the sometimes powerful emotional and developmental struggles that they are facing.
 My treatment approach incorporates both verbal and nonverbal methods in order to give children a means to express the subtleties of their feelings, wishes, and needs – even when they don’t yet have the words for these.
 Therapy allows them to integrate their inner and outer worlds, and to communicate and optimally cope with their experiences.